johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/README.md

 ### **Overview**

 While Vital Design Template doesn't come with any analytics automatically activated.
-Some of Vital Design components add items to data analytics layer for Google Analytics 4 to help facilate tracking.
+Some of Vital Design components add data to the data analytics layer for Google Analytics 4 to help facilate tracking.

 ### **Activation**

 - [Google Analytics 4 Activation](../../../Components/Analytics/GA4Activation)

 ### **Resources**